yohanchatelain/fmriprep/docs/workflows.rst

 Using the previously :ref:`estimated reference scan <bold_ref>`, FSL ``mcflirt`` is used to estimate head-motion.
-As a result, one rigid-body transform w.r.t. the reference image is written for each :abbr:`BOLD (blood-oxygen level-dependent)` time-step.
+As a result, one rigid-body transform with respect to the reference image is written for each :abbr:`BOLD (blood-oxygen level-dependent)` time-step.
 Additionally, a list of 6-parameters (three rotations, three translations) per time-step is written and fed to the :ref:`confounds workflow <bold_confounds>`.
 Motion parameters are therefore calculated before any time-domain